Ar-Ray-code/ps_ros2_common/README.md

 ### Dualsense

-- Touch-pad button is available.
-(Click only)
+- The touch-pad button is similar to the touchpad on a laptop PC.
+(Not used for Joy-node.)

 ![Dualsense_description](images_for_readme/Dualsense_description.png)